Whitman’s Bike Share

 Many Whitman students were involved with the Campaign for Valley Transit.
 Whitman graduate Pedro Galvao ‘10 used the campaign continue outreach efforts to Latino voters.
 He recruited other Whitman students, most of whom are members of Club Latino, to ring doorbells in primarily Latino neighborhoods.

-While approximately 57% students live on campus and the majority of off-campus housing is within one mile of Whitman’s campus, students drive over 20,000 miles in commuting to school each year.
-These 212 metric tons of carbon dioxide emissions are equivalent to the emissions of providing electricity to 26 homes for one year.
+While two thirds of students live on campus and the majority of off-campus housing is within one mile of campus, students drive over 2,000 miles getting to and from school each year, not to mention trips home over breaks.